eperrotin/eperrotin.github.io/_pages/publis.md

 **EL-O**

 On the lightweight epistemic logic EL-O, see [the original _Artificial Intelligence_ paper](https://hal.science/hal-03147798v1/file/aij19_round3_v11.pdf) laying the basics of the logic and of epistemic planning with EL-O, stating in particular that EL-O planning can be polynomially translated into classical planning.
-For further developments, see [this KR 2020 paper](https://hal.science/hal-03015803/document) on parallel planning in EL-O, [this KR 2021 paper](https://ut3-toulouseinp.hal.science/hal-03450078/document) for an extension to "knowing what", and [this paper](https://link.springer.com/chapter/10.1007/978-3-031-56595-3_11) on integrating the induction principle for common knowledge in EL-O.
-Coming soon in AAAI 2025: _A Logical Analysis of Hanabi_, in which I extend EL-O common knowledge to any groups of agents, use that to give a complete formalization of the evolution of knowledge in the card game Hanabi, and finally give a small, finite fragment of that logic that is enough to fully capture the game.
+For further developments, see [this KR 2020 paper](https://hal.science/hal-03015803/document) on parallel planning in EL-O, [this KR 2021 paper](https://ut3-toulouseinp.hal.science/hal-03450078/document) for an extension to "knowing what", and [this paper](https://link.springer.com/chapter/10.1007/978-3-031-56595-3_11) on integrating the induction principle for common knowledge in EL-O. In [this AAAI 2025 paper](https://ojs.aaai.org/index.php/AAAI/article/view/33658), in which I extend EL-O common knowledge to any groups of agents, use that to give a complete formalization of the evolution of knowledge in the card game Hanabi, and finally give a small, finite fragment of that logic that is enough to fully capture the game.
+The generalization of EL-O is updated and its relation to standard logics of knowledge is clarified in a recent paper in the Festschrift in Honor of Andreas Herzig (not yet available online).

 **Other lightweight modal logics**